erroronline1/caro/readme.md

 Cloud Assisted Record and Operation

-requirements:
+prerequisites:
 * php > 8
-* mysql (or some other database, but queries may have to be adjusted. as i chose pdo as database connectivity i hope this is possible. couldn't check though)
+* mysql or sql server (or some other database, but queries may have to be adjusted. as i chose pdo as database connectivity i hope this is possible)
 * ssl (camera access for qr-scanner and serviceworkers don't work otherwise)
 * php.ini memory_limit ~1024MB for processing of large csv-files
 * my.ini (MySQL) max_allowed_packet = 100M
 * manually set mime type for site-webmanifest as application/manifest+json for iis servers
+* vendor pricelists as csv-files

 information:
 * dragging doesn't work on handhelds for touch-events do not include this function. constructing form will need devices with mice or a supported pointer to avoid bloating scripts.